go-opencv/go-opencv/README.md

 If you want to use CV2's API, please refer to the code under `opencv2/` directory.
 There has no too much document for CV2 wrapper yet, but you can still find the usage example in `*_test.go`.

-Note that the basic data structures in OpenCV (e.g., `cv::Mat`, `cv::Point3f`) hasn't been wrapped fully yet.
-For now, we have some specific wrappers.
-We will try to wrapped those data structures fully as soon as possible.
+Note that the basic data structures in OpenCV (e.g., `cv::Mat`, `cv::Point3f`) are wrapped partially for now.
+For more detail on how to use these types, please refer to [GcvCore's README](opencv2/gcv_core/README.md).

 ## Example